joao-mambelli/DesafioStone/README.md

 To make API requests to the api from external sources such as Postman, refer to the Swagger and simply use the https://desafiostone-nmkn24bkqq-rj.a.run.app/{endpoints...}

 ### Who can access it?
-The only fully authorized endpoint is the "v1/users/authorize" one, which is used to validate the User; generating the 2-hour Bearer token and the refresh token.
+The only fully authorized endpoint is the "v1/login" one, which is used to validate the User; generating the 2-hour Bearer token and the refresh token.

-To refresh the Bearer token and the refresh token you need to added the authorization in the request too besides providing it and the refresh token in the body.
-Keep in mind that you need to do the refresh before the current token expires.
+To refresh the Bearer token and the refresh token you need to provide the refresh token in the body.
+Keep in mind that you need to do the refresh before the current token expires, otherwise you will need to login again.

-All the Invoice endpoints are accessible with at least a User role token.
+All the Invoice endpoints are accessible with at least an User role token.

+The API now has a custom token generation/validation.
+It will use the Secret, the user's password hash and the "lastLogoutAllRequest" (number of seconds since epoch) to compose the key that will sign the token.
+This way, if the user changes his/her password, or he/she asks for a "Logout All Devices", all the previous generated tokens will be invalidated.
+This will require the user to do login after changing the password, tho.
+Which in my opinion isn't a bad thing.

+This approach has a con: It will request the user's information on every request made.
+This is necessary because we need to get the user's password hash and "lastLogoutAllRequest", which will be used to try to decrypt the token.
+In my opinion it's worth it because now we have a solid user security.